ALLURE ANALYTICS

 You need to find that last sales date which you can do with a max function as this returns the last sales date in the filter context you need to remove any filter on date using calculate and remove filters while you might think of using an if function this would return the wrong values if you want to show totals.

-I will show 3 versions based on modifying the filter context in forecast variable and one showing wrong total.
+I will show the version based on modifying the filter context in forecast variable and one showing wrong total.

 Sales Actuals + Forecast (Wrong Total) =